 Many pool robots come with extremely efficient filters.

 A fine mesh down to 2 microns is not uncommon, and this fine of a filter can catch even the finest particles.

 Robotic pool cleaners are one of the most popular upgrades for pool owners, for lots of good reasons.

-2. Lower energy & running costs
+2. Lower running costs

-3. Lower chemical usage
+3. Less chemical usage

 4. Climb and scrub walls, too

 5. Extremely efficient cleaning

 6. Super-simple installation

 7. Lower noise level